getcarina/getcarina.com/_posts/2016-05-14-weekly-news-whale-migration-behind-a-corporate-proxy.md

 ### Docker client behind corporate proxy

 This week we had a very determined user wanting to run the [Docker client behind corporate proxy](https://community.getcarina.com/t/docker-client-behind-corporate-proxy/205) so he could use Carina from his workplace.
 He came up with a nifty solution in this [docker-proxy](https://github.com/vertigobr/docker-proxy) repository on GitHub.
-In his own words,

-> Docker HTTPS proxy - to use when docker client and engine are separated by a corporate proxy (Carina users will love it)
+In his own words, "Docker HTTPS proxy - to use when docker client and engine are separated by a corporate proxy (Carina users will love it)."

 ### Upcoming appearances

-Next week, O'Reilly's annual open source convention, [OSCON](http://conferences.oreilly.com/oscon/open-source-us), will take place in Austin, Texas.
+Next week, O'Reilly's annual open source convention, [OSCON](http://conferences.oreilly.com/oscon/open-source-us), will take place in Austin, TX.
 Catch members of the Carina team at any of these events:

 * Tuesday at 9:05am, as part of Open Container Day, our own Everett Toews is hosting an [Intro to Docker Swarm](http://conferences.oreilly.com/oscon/open-source-us/public/schedule/detail/50961) tutorial.
 * Wednesday at 11:05am, Everett will be presenting [Effective Docker Swarm](http://conferences.oreilly.com/oscon/open-source-us/public/schedule/detail/51213) to share additional insights on developing and deploying real-world applications on Docker Swarm.
-* Wednesday at 2:40pm, Carolyn Van Slyck, Nick Silkey, and yours truly Ash Wilson will be presenting [Think outside the container](http://conferences.oreilly.com/oscon/open-source-us/public/schedule/detail/51253), an exploration of unconventional use-cases for Docker containers.
+* Wednesday at 2:40pm, Carolyn Van Slyck, Nick Silkey, and Ash Wilson will be presenting [Think outside the container](http://conferences.oreilly.com/oscon/open-source-us/public/schedule/detail/51253), an exploration of unconventional use-cases for Docker containers.

 Don't have a ticket yet?
 Get a free Expo Hall Plus pass for OSCON with the code SPEXPO.
 The pass includes events, "all the bots" day, "open container" day, [and more](http://oreil.ly/1T0euIj)!